GridTools/gridtools/docs_src/manuals/glossary/glossary.rst

 .. glossary:: :sorted:

   Accessor
-    A class with an interface to access one element of a data field and its neighbors.
+    A class with an interface to access one element of a data :term:`Field` and its neighbors.
 See section :ref:`stencil_operators`.

   Apply-Method